Find out about boundary fence rules in the UK and what to do when you have an issue with you or your neighbour’s garden

 Fence Ownership Rules

 Fence ownership rules can become a little complex in the UK.
 When the person initially sells the land and the properties on it, they break up the area and use boundaries for each plot.

 All the houses in a row could be responsible for properties on the left side with one being responsible for both the left and the right.
 All the houses in a row could be accountable for the homes on the right with one house being accountable for the house on the left.

 SO, Who Owns Your Garden Fence?

-The deeds could say the boundaries that you are responsible in the form of a T on the conveyance.
-Or, there could be an H mark that suggests that both sides own the fence!
+The deeds could say the boundaries that you are responsible for in the form of a T on the conveyance.
+Or, there could be an H mark that suggests that both neighbours own the fence.

 If there is nothing to suggest who owns your garden fence, then the answers could lie in the Seller’s Property Information.
 If that holds no answers, then understanding the general pattern of ownership in the row of houses you live in will provide a solution.

 The Verbal Agreement